 Yoga helps patients handle the fatigue, sleep disruption, cognitive impairment, and musculoskeletal symptoms associated with breast cancer treatment.
 The symptoms of the illness last throughout the treatment and recovery periods; hence, you need a way of handling them.
 Yoga helps you manage symptoms and the repercussions of treatment options for breast cancer patients.

-Yoga is a treatment and management option for various health conditions.
+Yoga is a treatment and management option for various health conditions, including those conditions that yoga can help such as stress, anxiety, and chronic pain.
 A yoga class might be the answer to your health issues.
 At Yoga Awakening With Sue, we offer yoga classes to help improve your mental health and alleviate the symptoms of various illnesses.

 The post 4 Conditions That Yoga Can Help Alleviate appeared first on Yoga Awakening With Sue.